liscory/Purwadhika-JCDS-Final-Project/README.md

 ## 2. Maintenance Plan

-We implement batch (offline) learning in our system since we can't obtain new data autonomously.
+We implemented batch (offline) learning in our system since we can't obtain new data autonomously.
 Thus, if we want the system to know about new data, we have to re-train it with both old and new data and then replace the old system with the new one.

 ## 3. Final Presentation